moise-mulungu/mixed-react-projects/project-info/teamdm/productivity-tools/codesandbox-setup.md

 * see if it works!
   * DM's URL: https://jxf7z4-3000.csb.app/
   * MM's URL: https://github.com/moise-mulungu/ts-nextjs-tailwind-starter
+    * DM: todoMM: import your new repo into codesandbox.io and send me the demo url.
+If there is some reason you absolutely cannot use codesandbox.io, then publish this on Vercel, then put your Vercel link into the README.md and push.
+The idea is to get a URL to share because it is too much trouble for me to clone and run locally (on the job, your manager/teammates will want a link they can click on quickly).

 * commit changes to the branch

 # summary